Skip to Main Content

 1. Banff National Park (Alberta)

-As Canada’s most visited national park, Banff offers explorers 1,600 kilometers of trails that allow them to discover new wildlife and document their adventures through photography.
+As Canada’s most visited national park, Banff offers explorers 1,600 kilometers of trails that allow visitors to discover new wildlife and document their adventures through photography.
 Banff National Park is also excellent for backpacking adventures, weddings, and even relaxing in hot springs.

 2. Jasper National Park (Alberta)